 The fourth and final part in a series of films commissioned by Dolby Labs for their amazing gallery space in San Francisco.
 I collaborated with the musician duo Hays + Ryan Holladay who were responsible for putting the series together.

 I created a visual metaphor for the physical act of the brain receiving a stimulus, breaking it down into elements, storing it via pattern receptors in the cerebral cortex, and then recalling it.
 Don't worry, I wouldn't expect anyone to actually pick up on that just from watching.

-This spot was helped a lot by some initial designs from Dennis Hoogstad.
+This spot I directed was helped a lot by some initial designs from Dennis Hoogstad.
 He's got a beautiful graphic style and I loved interpreting it into my 3d mess.

 Style frames for a medicine called Entyvio.
 The concept involved metal bearings that represent white blood cells.
 In CG we would create this machine where the bearings would circulate through the body.
 The Entyvio bearings would magnetically attach to the white bearing and keep them from entering other parts of your body.